 This psychometric assessment helps you to measure EI and how it can impact people and the workplace.
-Think of it as another tool to help you elevate as the changemaker you are in business and in life.
+Think of it as another tool to help you elevate as the Director of your life.

 The EQ-i 2.0 assessment has been used for over 20 years as a leadership development tool in leading organizations as well as a selection tool, in executive coaching, team building and for student development.

 It helps to improve human performance and can be developed in targeted areas.

-These are the skills that make you stand out and make an impact in business and in your life.
+These are the skills that make you stand out and make an impact in business and life.

 The EQ-360 measures the same 15 competencies as the EQ-i 2.0.
 This assessment includes your self-assessment and combines the perception of others who know you well.
 This is helpful when looking to gather a higher measure of feedback.

 As humans, we are emotional creatures.
 Our thoughts and behaviours are driven by our emotions and influence how we show up in our relationships to how we make decisions every day.

 You may not be leading a team but you ARE a leader (or as I like to say) the Director of your life.
 Our world needs leaders who know how to lead themselves before they can effectively show us they can lead others.
 That calls for self-awareness first and foremost.
 Research by Tasha Eurich says that 95% of people think they’re self-aware when in fact, 10-15% actually are.

 What does that mean?
 It means we have room to dive deeper and understand our individual strengths and weaknesses so we can develop a greater understanding of how they work for us and where we can afford to develop further.